 Benchmark 2 Labour market Year 7, 8 & 9 will receive Pupils will be informed Spring term for Year 7, 8, Learning from career & information and careers tutorials for Kudos during about potential career 9 & 10.
-Autumn term for labour market resources will be shared their ICT lessons.
-Year 10 choices, enabling them Year 11. information with parents/carers, & 11 will have access to to make better decisions pupils and staff.
+Autumn term for resources will be shared 9 1111 labour market choices, enabling them rear II. information with parents/carers, & 11 will have access to to make better decisions pupils and staff.
 Kudos and will be offered about their GCSE and after school tutorials. post 16 choices.
 Every pupil, and their parents, should have The CEIAG section for access to good quality parents/carers on the Parents will be better Annually information about future school's website will informed about various study options and labour contain informative careers and their related market opportunities. guide about post 16 subjects, to assist pupils They will need the choices and career in making decisions. support of an informed journeys. adviser to make best use of available information.
-Current Apprenticeship/ Links to key objectives: Traineeship vacancies in Pupils and parents will be Ongoing (monthly).
-1, 3, 4 & 5 Warrington will be better informed about 2, 3, 1 & 3 shared with pupils and local labour market parents via ClassCharts opportunities. every month.
-OFIA C 1 11 L 1 CEIAG twilight sessions CL- (C :III la a a la la la A II / : C' I - I will inform staff about Staff will be able to Annually (specific dates post 16 choices and advise pupils on their of sessions are subject to labour market post 16 choices and be change). information. able to inform pupils about up-and-coming about up-and-coming
+Current Apprenticeship/ Traineeship vacancies in Pupils and parents will be Ongoing (monthly).
+Links to key objectives: Warrington will be better informed about 1, 3, 4 & 5 shared with pupils and local labour market parents via ClassCharts opportunities. every month.
+CEIAG twilight sessions will inform staff about Staff will be able to Annually (specific dates post 16 choices and advise pupils on their of sessions are subject to labour market post 16 choices and be change). information. able to inform pupils change). inionnation. about up-and-coming about up-anu-coming